-You will be required to read Diplomacy by Henry Kissinger as part of this year's course.
 To engage all students in meaningful discussions as a way to further understanding of subject material, you will participate in online forums using the Canvas online learning portal.
 These will be done outside of class time.
-For each forum assignment, you will be required to answer at least one question based on Kissinger's Diplomacy and respond to other classmates.
+For each forum assignment, you will be required to answer at least one question based on topics in history and respond to other classmates.
 Discussion forums are due on the 14th and 28th of each month with initial posts to be made by the 7th and 21st of each month.
-To receive credit, your initial posts and responses should be on time using specific evidence from the text to substantiate answers.
+To receive credit, your initial posts and responses should be on time using specific evidence and a reference to any outside material used.
 You must also respond to at least two other classmates.
 Respect for others' opinions is a vital component to this assignment.